Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: A Non-perturbative General Approximation Scheme (NGAS) in Quantum Theory

-This \textit{simple} procedure not only completely fixes the free parameters ${\alpha_{i}}$ but also generates the feedback of nonlinearity and $g$-dependence in to the AH.
-This is elaboreted in the next subsection.
+We designate this condition, eqn.(17), as the ``\textbf{{\it\textbf{condition of optimality}} (CO)}''.
+This methodical approach not only conclusively determines the free parameters ${\alpha_{i}}$ but also implements the feedback of nonlinearity and $g$-dependence into the AH.
+This aspect is further discussed in the following subsection.

-\subsection{The non-linear feedback mechanism of the approximation}
+\subsubsection{The non-linear feedback mechanism of the approximation}

-The {\sl self-consistency} of the procedure is implicit in eqs.(14-18).
-By this procedure the nonlinear $g$-dependence of the system Hamiltonian, $H(g)$ is effectively fed back in to the approximating Hamiltonian, $H_{0}$ such that
+The concept of {\sl self-consistency} is embedded within the framework of eqs.(14-18).
+This approach effectively incorporates the nonlinear $g$-dependence of the system Hamiltonian, $H(g)$, into the approximating Hamiltonian, $H_{0}$, such that

-Thus the above steps generate a mapping from the original ( non-solvable) Hamiltonian $H(g)$ to an exactly solvable AH, $H_0$ while preserving the non-linearity of the former in a self-consistent way.
+As a result, this process establishes a mapping from the original (non-solvable) Hamiltonian $H(g)$ to an exactly solvable approximating Hamiltonian, $H_0$, while preserving the non-linearity of the original Hamiltonian in a self-consistent manner.

-\subsection{Features of the Leading order (LO)\\ results in NGAS}
+\subsubsection{Features of the Leading order (LO) results in NGAS}

-The steps which are outlined above are the essential ingredients of the proposed approximation scheme in the leading order(LO).
-The {\it exact} solution of the eigenvalue equation for $H_{0}(g,n)$ given by $E_{0}^{n}(g)$, are then naturally identified as the leading-order (LO) result and these are expected to provide the major contribution for the true eigenvalue, $E_{n}(g)$.
+The steps outlined above form the fundamental ingredients of the proposed approximation scheme at the leading order (LO). \textit{The {\it exact} solution of the eigenvalue equation for $H_{0}(g,n)$, represented by $E_{0}^{n}(g)$, is naturally \textit{recognized as the leading-order (LO) result}} and is expected to significantly contribute to the true eigenvalue, $E_{n}(g)$.
+At this stage, the following observations regarding the approximation scheme are noteworthy: